luke-h1/lhowsam.com/README.md

 ### Clean

-Remove the .cache, package-lock.json,  public and node_modules for a scratch compile.
+Remove the package-lock.json and node_modules for a scratch compile.

 ```shell
 npm run clean